-During the tourist season, Tourism Elliston employs 10-15 people, and also employs a full-time staff person.
-Currently, there are two Bed and Breakfasts and three cabins that cater to tourists.
+During the tourist season, Tourism Elliston employs 10 - 15 people, and also employs a full-time staff person.
+Currently, there are a number to accommodations that cater to tourists.
 A traditional Newfoundland restaurant operates out of the restored Orange Hall and a craft shop has opened in the restored Ryan’s building.
-A new convenience store and a beachside take-out all contribute to the new economic renaissance in the community.
-The third Roots, Rants, and Roars Culinary Festival—a Newfoundland premier culinary event—has united the region’s people and place; the economic spinoffs are unbelievable.
+A new convenience store, restaurant and a beachside take-out all contribute to the new economic renaissance in the community.
+The Roots, Rants, and Roars Culinary Festival—a Newfoundland premier culinary event—has united the region’s people and place; the economic spinoffs are unbelievable.

 Negative media attention in 1994 has given way to positive attention.
 Programs such as “On the Road Again” and “Land and Sea” have contributed enormously to Elliston’s profile.
 Newspapers and magazines have covered aspects of Elliston for the last 15 years.
 Elliston’s root cellars have been showcased in the Farmer’s Almanac, Hobby Farms, and National Geographic, just to name a few.